fmansimli/validify-core/README.md

   const { ok, data, errors} = loginSchema.validate(req.body);

-  // "ok" means req.body is valid , you are good to go!
+  // if "ok" is true, it means req.body is valid , you are good to go!
   // "data" includes property values
-  // "errors" includes the error messages of invalid fields , if exists
+  // "errors" includes the error messages of invalid fields, if exists

   try {